 Analysis of learning and development needs can be done at a number of levels:

-For the organisation as a whole - to understand the amount and types of learning needed to ensure that all employees have the right capabilities to deliver the organisation’s strategy.
+For the organisation as a whole - to analyse the amount and types of learning needed to ensure that all employees have the right capabilities to perform in line with the organisation’s strategy.

 For a specific department, project or area of work - new projects and opportunities require new ways of working or reorganisation, while restructuring also necessitates changes in roles.

 For individuals - linking their own personal learning and development needs to those of the business, often carried out as part of performance review.
 See our factsheets on performance management and performance appraisal for more information.

-The relevant function (for example, L&D or HR) needs to ensure that analyses carried out at any of these three levels are considered with one another.
+The relevant function (for example, L&D or HR) needs to ensure that analyses carried out at any of these three levels are integrated and not seen in isolation.

 The ‘RAM’ approach

 While it’s critical that any assessment of learning needs should be careful and thorough, in today’s rapidly-changing business environment such a process also needs to be agile and readily responsive.
-We’ve developed an approach we call ‘RAM’ (Relevance, Alignment, Measurement) based on our research with the University of Portsmouth published in The value of learning: a new model of value and evaluation.
+We’ve developed an approach we call ‘RAM’ (Relevance, Alignment, Measurement) based on our research with the University of Portsmouth.

 Relevance: How existing or planned learning provision will meet new opportunities and challenges for the business.

 Find out more on measuring and evaluating learning outcomes.

 Knowing which jobs will be done now as well as those proposed in the future is the first step when reviewing skills needs.
 Keeping an open mind helps future proof in this process; nobody honestly knows what jobs will exist in the future, however being agile and prepared for them is important.
-Next, for each category of employees covered, the following questions should be considered:
+Next, for each category of employees covered, the following questions can be considered:

 - Which capabilities will be required to carry out the job? (the person specification)

 - Which capabilities do existing employees possess? (a formal or informal skills analysis)